grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 # Migrating from Consul to memberlist KV store for hash rings without downtime

-Mimir Jsonnet uses memberlist as KV store for hash rings since Mimir 2.2.0.
+Fire Jsonnet uses memberlist as KV store for hash rings since Fire 2.2.0.

 Memberlist can be disabled by using the following configuration: